Henrkkn/Henrkkn/README.md

 My interests are mainly finance, statistics and programming, therefore I will share my projects within these subjects with you!

 My profile:
+- MSc in Quantitative Finance, at BI Oslo Business School
 - BSc in Business and Administration, specializing in Business Analytics
 - Skills within Python, Julia, SQL, Excel /Sheets and VBA
 - LinkedIn: Link to [LinkedIn](https://www.linkedin.com/in/henrik-krantz-knudsen-aa95531b4/).